Tag Archives: Relationships

 She’s My Mama

 Mama lives alone.
 She enjoys a contented life.
 She loves playing Bingo and the group outings on the Metro-Lift with Charles, her traveling companion.
 They attend church together.
-Mama has a provider who cleans, cooks and provides assistance.
-I have come to the place where I am able to let go and let her live her own life.
+Mama has a provider who cleans, cooks, and provides assistance.
+I have reached a point where I can let go and allow her to live her own life.
 While Mama has learned not to rely upon me as heavily as before, she knows I will be there whenever needed.

 mom